alaineman/PowerGrid/README.md

 The loader itself is inspired by the official open-source loader for Runescape, also written in C++.
 Because of this, PowerGrid will appear to be a normal loader application, while in reality, PowerGrid monitors various settings, objects, and data structures to use for botting purposes.

+## Building PowerGrid ##
+PowerGrid depends on Qt 5.1 (or higher) and Java (a JDK is required for building).
+For complete instructions on how to build PowerGrid, please refer to “doc/BuildInstructions.md”

 ## Using PowerGrid ##
 PowerGrid comes with its own control frame that is separate from the main Runescape frame.
 This is because the Runescape frame is in reality a Java frame, and PowerGrid's control frame is not.